datagonerogue/weather-monitoring/README.md

 2. The script will prompt you to input the API key and Location for the forcast.

-3. After processing the data, the interactive plots will be generated using Matplotlib, showcasing the temperatures of the previous weeks.
+3. After processing the data from the open weather, the data will be displayed to you on the terminal.
+Also, The data will be saved on a .csv gile while on the working directory.

-4. Explore the plots using the provided interactive features, such as zooming, panning, and hover tooltips.
+4. The code will pause for a day.
+After 24 Hours it will ping the API again (no need for any input) repeat the step 3.

 ## Features